ahmedgfathy/bitna/docs/PHASE3_COMPLETE.md

 ## 🎉 What Was Built

-Phase 3 implements the complete **public-facing frontend** of Bitna - the first screens users see before logging in or subscribing.
+Phase 3 implements the complete **public-facing frontend** of Contaboo - the first screens users see before logging in or subscribing.

 ### ✅ Completed Components